 The situation, though grim, is by no means hopeless.

 Indigenous communities across North America and beyond have been continually putting in the long hours of effort to revitalize their heritage languages.
 There are countless language departments and programs that teach tribal citizens the complexities of their language and provide them the space to practice and hone their communication skills.
 Immersion schools, bilingual head-start programs, and adult education classes are essential to laying a foundational speaking population.
 Master-Apprentice Programs are also effective, though demanding.
 These programs partner an elder fluent speaker with an apprentice, who spend long hours together and work to document and teach the apprentice the language.
 All of the above are implemented in hopes of achieving the ultimate goal: passing the language on to the next generation.

 What Mango is doing to help

 We’re continually refining our courses, as well as adding new ones.
-Stay tuned for the latest addition to our endangered languages’ collection — Potawatomi!
+The latest addition to our endangered languages’ collection is Potawatomi!

-Our team has been working closely with the Pokagon Band of Potawatomi Indians in Dowagiac, Michigan to build a Potawatomi language course.
-If you’d like to learn about the fascinating language where place names like Chicago, Wisconsin, and Michigan come from, check back in a couple of weeks.
+Our team worked closely with the Pokagon Band of Potawatomi community in Dowagiac, Michigan to build a Potawatomi language course.
+If you’d like to learn about the fascinating language where place names like Chicago, Wisconsin, and Michigan come from, start learning today.